sorin-ionescu/prezto/modules/docker/README.md

   - `dkc` is short for `docker-compose`
   - `dkcb` Build or rebuild services
+  - `dkcB` Build or rebuild services and do not use cache when building the image
   - `dkcd` Stop and remove containers, networks, images, and volumes
   - `dkce` Execute a command in a running container
   - `dkck` Kill containers